tatums/the-queens-guard/README.md

 ```
 Door opens
   |> raspberry pi reads this via the GPIO pins
-  |> the pi, in python, executes an AWS lambda
-  |> Lambda records this in a data-store
+  |> the pi records this in a DynamoDB
 ```

 ENV variables